-This green bean salad gets a pop of sweetness from tomatoes and a salty bite from feta cheese.
+This green bean salad recipe gets a pop of sweetness from tomatoes and a salty bite from feta cheese.
 It is just the ticket if you're looking for easy summer salads you can make in a hurry.
-Ready in about 10 minutes.
+Served cold and ready in about 10 minutes.

 This post contains affiliate links.
 If you purchase products through my links, I may make a small commission – at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

-Ah summer.
 Summer means spontaneity.
 And that can mean putting together a side dish on short notice with whatever you have in the fridge.
 It happened to me.
-I had green beans, tomatoes, and feta.
-I know...green bean salad!
+I had French green beans, tomatoes, and feta.
+I know...a nice cold green bean salad!

-And listen, it's summer and we have NO time for blanching green beans.
+And listen, it's summer and we have NO time for blanching green beans, we're eating them raw.
 We've got to put two dishes together and assemble a picnic basket of nibbles in less than an hour.
-Green beans can certainly be eaten raw.
 So there.

 We're going to sneak some feta into the salad dressing, as well as crumble it on top, so we have that salty, creamy goodness coating all the green beans.
 Yum!